Essential Machines for Metalworking: Common Types and Their Uses Skip to content

 6. Oxy-fuel Cutting Machines

-Oxy-fuel cutting machines are popularly used for cutting ferrous metals such as steel.
-These machines are highly economical.
-They operate by mixing oxygen and a fuel gas such as acetylene, propane, or natural gas to heat a tiny part of the metal to a high ignition temperature.
+For cutting ferrous metals like steel, oxy-fuel cutting machines are a common and affordable choice.
+They work by mixing oxygen with a fuel gas (such as acetylene, propane, or natural gas) and heating a small section of the metal to its ignition point.
 Once you get this ignition temperature, the molten slag explodes due to a high-pressure stream of pure oxygen rushing at the heated region, which results in quick oxidation or burning of the metal.
 They are perfectly suitable for cutting thick materials and are often used for several steel fabrication applications.

 7. WaterJet Cutting Machines

 Waterjet cutting machines are highly adaptable, which use a high-pressure stream of water, usually combined with abrasives, for cutting different materials like metals, accurately.
-This method is highly effective as it uses a cold cutting process, which means it does not produce heat, which helps in avoiding material distortion or changes in properties.
-They are highly suitable for complex cuts and can handle a variety of thicknesses.
-These machines are mainly suitable for sectors demanding accurate shaping and material integrity, such as aerospace, automotive, and even food processing.
+These machines are mainly suitable for sectors demanding accurate shaping and material integrity, such as aerospace, automotive, and even in food processing.

 8. Broaching Machines